mayaanne/foundations/resources/course-outline.md

 ### Part-time (PT2 and PT3)
 Depending on the number of folk studying part-time, you could be flying completely solo, or together with a few others.

-PT2 and PT3 students will have a combined tech+core session with their facilitator, unless there are other PT2 and PT3 students, in which case the sessions will likely be split into two: A group workshhop followed, by a core 1:1 later in the week.
+PT2 and PT3 students will have a combined tech+core session with their facilitator, unless there are other PT2 and PT3 students, in which case the sessions will likely be split into two: A group workshhop followed, by a core 1:1 later in the sprint.
 Your facilitator will advise you if this is the case.

-5 weeks before Bootcamp, the rest of your cohort will join Foundations.
+5 sprints before Bootcamp, the rest of your cohort will join Foundations.
 During this time, you'll be encouraged to sync in and particpate with them.
 We encourage Tuakana/Teina and student-teaching-student attitude, as it benefits everyones learning.
 You'll also be invited to join an accountablity group when the fulltime cohort begins.

 ## Schedule